 AmeriCorps Member Benefits

-Living Stipend, paid bi-weekly (considered taxable income)
+Living Stipend, paid bi-weekly, in the amount of $385.71 (considered taxable income)

-Education Award (upon completion of 675 hours of service)
+Education Award in the amount of $2,124.24 (upon successful completion of the service term)

-FBI background check required to work with youth.
-The position will start in mid September 2017.
+The opportunity to develop leadership and communication skills

+Education and youth development field experience

+Networking opportunities with various nonprofit organizations in Providence

+Various professional development opportunities

-Please contact Rebecca Petrarca with any questions regarding this position – rpetrarca@mypasa.org or 401-490-9599x109
+Please contact Rebecca Petrarca, Program Manager, with any questions regarding this position – rpetrarca@mypasa.org or 401-490-9599x109

-To apply please send resume, cover letter, and two letters of reference to: Eric Collins at ecollins@mypasa.org or Providence After School Alliance, 81 Carpenter St, Providence, RI 02903.
+To apply please send resume, cover letter, and two letters of reference to: Eric Collins at hr@mypasa.org or Providence After School Alliance, 81 Carpenter St, Providence, RI 02903.
 Fax number is (401) 228-3915.
 Applications submitted to this address will be shared with the partnering agency listed above for consideration for all sites.
+Applications will be accepted through August 2017.

+PASA prohibits discrimination in employment, educational programs, and activities on the basis of race, color, religion, gender, sexual orientation, national origin, socioeconomic status, disability or handicap, age, marital status, family responsibilities, political affiliation, veteran status, gender identity/expression, domestic partnership status or HIV status.
+PASA also affirms its commitment to providing equal opportunities and equal access to PASA facilities.